daemon/log.pub.d/write/explore/proof-strategies.md

 - Proving that a set has some property is sometimes easier if we construct another set with said quality and prove that the set is a subset of that other set (e.g., the Monotone Class Theorem)
 - Stop relying purely on intuition for the final result if you lack experience, since it may rabbithole you into an incorrect solution.
 Instead, be open-minded and construct things from the ground up.
   - Intuition is still powerful and useful for few-step lookahead if experience is lacking.
+- Try to do slot filling more for (possibly complex) algebraic expressions

 ## Real Analysis